Don Davies: Personal life

 Davies also served on numerous public bodies to improve occupational health and safety and deliver more efficient regulatory systems in the transportation sector.
 He was the chair of the Mount Pleasant Parent Advisory Council and serves as secretary-treasurer of the Meridian Cultural Society, providing public space for childcare, church and cultural events.

 Davies has been active in many community organizations, including Tools for Peace, Vancouver Co-op Radio, Lawyers for Social Responsibility, the La Quena Cooperative, and the Dickens Community Group.
 He has also been a local hockey coach and enjoys playing the violin.

-A long-time resident of the Kensington neighbourhood in the Vancouver Kingsway riding, Davies is married to Sheryl Palm, a speech language pathologist at Vancouver Children's Hospital.
+A long-time resident of the Kensington neighbourhood in Vancouver Kingsway, Davies is married to Sheryl Palm, a speech language pathologist at Vancouver Children's Hospital.
 They have three children and a granddaughter.